Fun Fibers – A Fiber Art Design Studio

 About Our Art

-We raise alpacas (approximately 20) on our small farm in Southern Missouri.
-Shearing is in April which is when I get my new “crop” of raw materials to work with – we have a variety of natural colors from black, brown, fawn, beige and white.
+We raised alpacas for approximately 15 years on our small farm in Southern Missouri.
+Shearing was always in April which is when I would get my new “crop” of raw materials to work with.
+I have a lifetime supply and a variety of natural colors from black, brown, fawn, beige and white.
 I use the natural colors which provides a beautiful palette of colorful fibers without the use of dyes.
 However, to obtain the primary, secondary and full spectrum of colors, I do dye some of the fibers.
 Alpaca fiber dyes beautifully.

 FELTING: I use raw fiber in either it’s staple / lock form or opened and carded.